Connect with others who understand.

 People may have anxiety if they feel very worried or scared most of the time.
 For people with cancer, these feelings can be linked to fear — of pain, going to the doctor, the effect of cancer on loved ones, or dying.
 Symptoms linked to anxiety include worrying all the time, having difficulty concentrating, feeling tense or restless, or acting irritable or angry.

 Treatment exists to help people improve their mental health while dealing with cancer.
-One study found that over half of women who had ovarian cancer and anxiety or depression did not seek help.
-Mental health treatment includes:
+One study in the Journal of Clinical Oncology that over half of women who had ovarian cancer and anxiety or depression did not seek help.

 • Medication, such as antidepressants